SomeGuy54321/Heroku-Package-Builder-Buildpack/README.md

   - Run `heroku run brew search <packagename> -a <appname>`
   - If it has a special path like `.linuxbrew/dupes/<packagename>` then add this to your `formulas` section for this package
   - the key must correspond to an install/uninstall/reinstall package
+- Some Linux-specific formulas can be found [here](https://github.com/Linuxbrew/homebrew-extra)
 ##### options
 - OPTIONAL
 - Command line flags to use when building the package